dotnet/docs/docs/standard/index.md

 ## New to .NET Core

-If you're new to .NET Core, check out [Getting Started with .NET Core](../core/getting-started.md).
+If you're new to .NET Core, check out [Get Started with .NET Core](../core/get-started.md).

 ## New to .NET Standard